gumaerc-testorg/res.ll-004-spring-2022/content/pages/clausewitzian-chess-chess-basics.md

 ### Clausewitzian Chess Setup and Mechanics

-The Clausewitzian Chess document provides a lot of details on all the buttons and options so your first step is to review the ***Game Element and Design*** section of the [**Clausewitzian Chess document (PDF)**](https://raw.githubusercontent.com/mit-ll/Clausewitzian_Chess/master/Clausewitzian_Chess_v6.pdf)*.*
+The Clausewitzian Chess document provides a lot of details on all the buttons and options so your first step is to review the ***Game Element and Design*** section of the {{% resource_link "aa65f7d9-1f70-4eb7-94d6-126f3fe3ee58" "**Clausewitzian Chess document (PDF)**" %}}*.*

-For each scenario below, you will be setting up your own versions of chess at [Clausewitzian Chess](http://clausewitzianchess.com/) that matches that description.
+For each scenario below, you will be setting up your own versions of chess at {{% resource_link "738525f8-2c72-4704-932c-90dc336f2d09" "Clausewitzian Chess" %}} that matches that description.
 Try to solve the game.
 When you finish each game, return here for questions to reflect on and to continue to the next scenario.